 The Group has developed an Employee Handbook with reference to the Employment Ordinance (Cap.
 57) in Hong Kong.
-It contains our human resources policy that covers various matters related to wages and compensation, rest days and other types of leaves, termination of employment, other benefits and welfare, etc. The Group offers 14-week maternity leave, which is longer then the statutory 10-week maternity leave.
+It contains our human resources policy that covers various matters related to wages and compensation, rest days and other types of leaves, termination of employment, recruitment and promotion, working hours, other benefits and welfare, etc. The Group offers 14-week maternity leave as required by statute in Hong Kong with effect from 11 December 2020.

 We offer competitive remuneration and benefits, with reference to the market conditions, individual responsibilities, performance and qualifications.
-All of our tutors are engaged either under (full-time or part-time) employment contracts or service agreements, and they are typically remunerated on revenue sharing scheme so as to create a strong incentive for tutors to develop and deliver highquality teaching services.
-The Group has also joined a Mandatory Provident Fund retirement benefit scheme in accordance with the arrangements prescribed by the Mandatory Provident Fund Schemes (Cap.
+All of our tutors are engaged either under (full-time or part-time) employment contracts or service agreements, and they are typically remunerated on revenue sharing scheme so as to create a strong incentive for tutors to develop and deliver high-quality teaching services.
+The Group has also joined the Mandatory Provident Fund benefit scheme in accordance with the arrangements prescribed by the Mandatory Provident Fund Schemes (Cap.
 485).
-In addition, our employee benefits include weekend and holiday bonus for frontline staff, 5-day full-pay paternity leaves, etc.
+In addition, our employee benefits include medical benefit for eligible staff, 5-day full-pay paternity leaves, etc.

 The Group is an equal opportunity employer, hiring people based on their abilities, aptitude and knowledge.
 We value workforce diversity and follow the government's Code of Practices on Employment under the Sex, Disability, Family Status, and Race Discrimination Ordinances (Cap.
 480, 487, 527 and 602) in recruitment.
 Our Directors confirmed that the Group was in full compliance with the Employment Ordinance of Hong Kong during the Reporting Period.
+In particular, the Group's policy relating to compensation and dismissal of its employees adheres to the relevant provisions in the Employment Ordinance.
 In addition, to support the government's initiative for retaining employees due to COVID-19, the Group has joined Employment Support Scheme for both the first and second rounds.

-Our Directors confirmed that (i) there were no major disputes and we generally maintain a good relationship with our employees; and (i) we had not faced any material recruitment and retention difficulties in respect of our employees.
+Our Directors confirmed that (i) there were no major disputes and we generally maintain a good relationship with our employees; and (ii) we had not faced any material recruitment and retention difficulties in respect of our employees.